Gladstone Regional Council area

 Local workers - Individual income - Public Administration and Safety

-In Gladstone Regional Council area, 16.4% of the Public Administration and Safety earned $1,750 or more per week.
+In Gladstone Regional Council area, 16.4% of the Public Administration and Safety local workers earned $1,750 or more per week.

 Individual Income is an indicator of socio-economic status, skills and occupations required in a particular industry.
 With other data sources, such as Qualifications and Occupation, it helps to evaluate the economic opportunities of people in an industry.